-With that in mind, let’s take a look at how we can structure URLs in an SEO friendly manner, which will create a good user experience whilst also promoting PageRank.
+With that in mind, let’s look at how we can structure URLs in an SEO friendly manner, which will create a good user experience whilst also promoting PageRank.

 1 – Consistency and Simplicity is Key

-Whilst search engines’ technology continues to grow in amazing ways, they are still machines that prefer steadiness, consistency and readability in your content.
-They don’t react well to change and they certainly don’t enjoy surprises!
+Whilst search engines’ technology continues to grow in extraordinary ways; they are still machines that prefer steadiness, consistency and readability in your content.
+They don’t react well to change, and they certainly don’t enjoy surprises!

 Taking the above into account, let’s discuss the two types of URL classifications: Static and Dynamic.